scrubbbbs/cbird/readme.md

 - auto-vacuum database once in a while, maybe have a delete counter
 - dctfeature hash logic seems flawed, needs analysis
 - ffmpeg deprecations, requires older branch to compile
-- replace qPrintable() used for file path with qUtf8Printable or QString
+- ~~replace qPrintable() used for file path with qUtf8Printable or QString~~ v0.6
 - maybe problem with some chars in filenames, dirs ending in "!" are skipped by scanner
-- ~~MGLW scale-to-fit does not work when diff image enabled~~ fixed v0.6
+- ~~MGLW scale-to-fit does not work when diff image enabled~~ v0.6
 - MGLW up/down key selection swaps sides (scroll wheel does not)
 - MGLW: delete multi-select as one batch
 - MGLW: suppress QIR eof warnings from thread cancellation
 - MGLW: load next row loses focus item on some systems (gnome?)
 - ~~MGLW: template match (T) hides diff image / doesn't restore after reset (F5)~~ fixed v0.6
 - MGLW: rename folder doesn't update all affected viewer paths
-- Windows: titlebar/dialogs do not use native theme
+- ~~Windows: titlebar/dialogs do not use native theme~~ won't fix, req wm bypass
+- MGLW: difference image clips white/light shades of grayscale images
 - Windows: white flash when MGLW is displayed

 Compiling